 PRACTICE AREAS | Employment Law - Wrongful Termination

-Wrongful Termination Lawyer in San Jose and Seattle Empathizes With You
+Wrongful Termination Lawyer in Seattle Empathizes With You

 If you assert your legal rights, and that assertion costs you your job, you have a case for wrongful termination.
 One common area is termination for the refusal to commit an illegal act.
 Your boss may ask you to commit software piracy or skim money out of the register and split it.
 You have a right to refuse to perform such requests, just as much as you have a right to be paid minimum wage or file a workers’ compensation claim for your injury while on the job.
 Retaliation is often closely related to this area.
 Your refusal to toe the company line may result in all sorts of adverse actions being taken against you, such as demotion, reassignment or even termination.
 Any kind of illegal discrimination is never a valid reason to terminate employment.
 If your employer makes a decision even partially based on illegal discrimination, the entire decision may have been illegal.